Aerial view of the Tjibaou Cultural CenterAerial view of the Tjibaou Cultural Center

 in Nouméa

-A must-visit for those eager to grasp the customs and traditions of the Kanak tribes, this magnificent centre combines an art centre, a museum, performance spaces, a media library, and a charming park within the backdrop of a mangrove swamp.
+A must-visit for those eager to grasp the customs and traditions of the Kanak tribes, the Tjibaou cultural centre combines an art centre, a museum, performance spaces, a media library, and a charming park within the backdrop of a mangrove swamp.
 Amidst columnar pines and renowned architect Renzo Piano’s monumental huts, the centre unravels the beauty of Melanesian culture.

 Housed in a historic building constructed in 1874, which once served as New Caledonia’s first bank, this museum is an opportunity to reconnect with the history of New Caledonia and the city of Nouméa.
 Explore its permanent exhibitions, which delve into life from 1890 to 1910 and the war years, while its botanical garden at the rear showcases Nouméa’s 1900s garden essences.